History of the British West Indies: Jamaica and its dependencies

 The Cayman Islands were too small to justify a separate administration and having been settled mainly by English from Jamaica, had always been regarded as under the control of the Governor of Jamaica.
-In addition, the Caymans had been ceded as part of Jamaica to England from Spain in the 1670 Treaty of Madrid.
+In addition, the Caymans had been ceded as part of Jamaica to England from Spain in 1670 Treaty of Madrid.
 They were formally attached to Jamaica in 1863 and were rather like a parish of Jamaica with nominated justices of the peace and elected vestrymen in their legislature (named the Justices and Vestry).
 The Justices and Vestry assisted a Commissioner appointed by the Governor of Jamaica to administer the islands.

 All laws passed in the Caymans had to be approved by the Governor of Jamaica.
 This relationship lasted until 1959.
 From 1959 to 1962 the Governor of Jamaica remained Governor of the Cayman Islands and had reserve powers over the islands.
 Also, all laws passed by the Jamaica legislature specifically for the Cayman Islands had to be enforced.
-Otherwise the Cayman Islands had their own Administrator and Legislative Assembly.
+Otherwise, the Cayman Islands had their own Administrator and Legislative Assembly.
 The final administrative link to Jamaica ceased upon Jamaica's independence in 1962 (although the Cayman Islands continued to use Jamaican currency for a further 10 years).

 The Turks and Caicos Islands had in 1848 broken their association with the Bahamas due to the insufficient means of communication between the islands and the government in Nassau (this was due to the lack of major shipping routes running in that direction).
 Being too small to have a separate administration, the islands requested to be placed under Jamaica due to the regular communication from Kingston to the islands along the Kingston to London shipping route.

 The British government agreed to this and from 1848 to 1873 the Turks and Caicos Islands were governed by superintendents/council presidents appointed from Jamaica.
-In 1873 the islands were then made into a dependency of Jamaica with a commissioner and a legislative board.
+In 1873, the islands were then made into a dependency of Jamaica with a commissioner and a legislative board.
 In 1959, the islands were made more autonomous along the lines of the Cayman Islands with the Governor of Jamaica having reserve powers over the Turks and Caicos Islands.
 This relationship ceased when Jamaica obtained independence in 1962.

+After Jamaican independence in 1962, the Cayman Islands and the Turks and Caicos Islands were made separate British dependencies, which they remain today.